cbatini/training_materials/EBI_NGS_Nov2023/days1_2_mapping_variant_calling_handbook_Nov2023.md

 # NGS data: from initial QC to a ready-to-analyse variant set.
 ### Chiara Batini
-### Genome bioinformatics: resequencing and variant calling
+### Genome bioinformatics: from short- to long-read sequencing
 ### 14-18 November 2023

 ## Summary